Creating a manual CSV report of your transactions

 Create a combined report of all your data

-Download it here, and see below for tips on how the template works.
+Download it here, and see below for instructions on how the template works.

 This first column indicates what type of transaction took place.
 Here are the valid transaction types — the type column must be one of the below types:

 Deposit: Moving crypto into an exchange or wallet.